tristanleduc/preligens_technical_test_tristanleduc/Theoretical_questions.md

 Below are all the answers to the theoretical questions of the technical interview.

-1. Discuss a few strategies for implementing a embeded AI for objectf detection on full motion video from UAV:
+## Discuss a few strategies for implementing a embeded AI for objectf detection on full motion video from UAV:

 Object detection on full-motion video is a crucial application for agriculture to monitor crops, for surveillance in the identification of key targets on the field, and in other countless domains.
 Running it on a UAV (unmanned aerial vehicle) such as a drone involves having to run models and algorithms on relatively small configurations with limited compute and memory.
 It is for that reason that we would have to find a tradeoff between performance and efficiency, by picking an optimized model like TinyYOLO and MobileNet, both optimized to run on devices with limited resources.
 These models have been tested on embedded devices and provide a good balance between performance and resource usage.
 A UAV would also require real-time processing and near-instantaneous response, as cameras in full-motion video capture 30 frames per second or more, most of the time.
 Heavier models that are unoptimized for embedded devices could exhibit significant processing latency, leading to unresponsive object detection.
-That corroborates the need for using TinyYOLO and MobileNet which are well-suited for this use.
+That corroborates the need for using Yolov8 or MobileNet which are well-suited for this use.

 When it comes to the implementation of the model, the task at hand requires training the chosen model on a dataset, which could be a publicly available dataset like UAVDT (UAV Detection and Tracking) that provides 80,000 annotated images captured by UAVs in various scenarios.
 This dataset offers a solid initial set of data to run tests.
 At a later stage, we could fine-tune the obtained model on a specific in-house dataset to improve its accuracy.
 I would use the PyTorch framework to train the model, as it is the framework I am most familiar with and is a reference framework for model training in the industry.